Stability studies on subtractively-fabricated CMOS-compatible superconducting transmon qubits

 Using the setup depicted in \autoref{fig:pulses}.e,f, we obtain two blobs in the IQ plane, e.g. \autoref{fig:A3_IQ}.a, each corresponding to a qubit state.
 We compute the centers (means) of the two blobs and the distance separating them, $\Delta_\mathrm{m}$.
-To calculate the readout fidelity $\mathcal{F}$ and effective qubit temperature $T_\mathrm{eff}$, we first perform a state discrimination.
-In this work, we use Quadratic Discriminant Analysis (QDA).
-The IQ plane is divided into two regions, each representing a state.
+To calculate the readout fidelity $\mathcal{F}$ and effective qubit temperature $T_\mathrm{eff}$, we use in this work Quadratic Discriminant Analysis (QDA), whereby the IQ plane is divided into two regions, each representing a state.
 The readout fidelity $\mathcal{F}$ is then \cite{magesan2015machine,Schen2023transmon}:\\

 where $P\left(|i\rangle\big||j\rangle\right)$ is the probability of finding the qubit in the region corresponding to the state $|i\rangle$ after being prepared to the state $|j\rangle$.
 The effective qubit temperature $T_\mathrm{eff}$ can be estimated from $P\left(|1\rangle\big||0\rangle\right)$ and $P\left(|0\rangle\big||0\rangle\right)$.
 After preparing the qubit in the state $|0\rangle$, the transition $|0\rangle\rightarrow|1\rangle$ is possible, e.g. due to thermal excitation by photons at the qubit frequency $f_\mathrm{q}$ or hot non-equilibrium quasiparticles.
-We can determine the effective qubit temperature through the Boltzmann-Maxwell distribution: \cite{valenzuela2007microwave,Sjin2015thermal,serniak2018hot, Slvov2025thermometry}:
+We can determine the effective qubit temperature through the Boltzmann-Maxwell distribution: \cite{valenzuela2007microwave,serniak2018hot, Slvov2025thermometry,Sjin2015thermal}:

 which gives:

 where $h$ is the Planck constant and $\mathrm{k}_\mathrm{B}$ is the Boltzmann constant.
 The term $P\left(|0\rangle\big||0\rangle\right)$ in \autoref{eq:BM} can be approximated as $P\left(|0\rangle\big||0\rangle\right)=1-P\left(|1\rangle\big||0\rangle\right)\approx 1$ since typically $P\left(|1\rangle\big||0\rangle\right)\ll1$.
 An increase in $P\left(|1\rangle\big||0\rangle\right)$ reflects in a decrease of $\mathcal{F}$ and an increase of $T_\mathrm{eff}$, giving an anti-correlation between $T_\mathrm{eff}$ and $\mathcal{F}$.